 The villa also makes its rooms available for private readings, lecture series and events.
 In the villa's park, you can then stroll among fruit trees and sculptures by various artists.
 The villa also has a café that invites you to linger and enjoy.
-In the café, visitors can rent stand-up paddles (SUP) in the summer.

 What you can expect